albertoruibal/docker-odoo/readme.md

-Description
+Docker-Odoo
 ===========
+Odoo is an Python-powered open source ERP, previously called OpenERP http://www.odoo.com.

-This is a Docker image with Odoo 7 (previously OpenERP) and PostgreSQL ready to use.
+This is a Docker image with Odoo 7 and PostgreSQL ready to use.

-Is based on Debian stable and includes:
+It is based on Debian stable and includes:

-* Odoo7 (previously called OpenERP)
+* Odoo7
 * PotgreSQL 9.1
 * Supervisor to run both

-It only exposes the OpenERP web interface at the port 8069.
+It only exposes the Odoo web interface at the port 8069.
 The database can be created, backed-up and restored, etc. with this web interface.

 Sample usage: